 If I had one reason to convince you to take vitamin C daily, that would be to boost your body’s immune system.

-- It helps boost production of white blood cells (or lymphocytes and phagocytes) – both these help fight infection .
+- It helps boost the production of white blood cells (or lymphocytes and phagocytes) – both these help fight infection .

 - Protects these white blood cells from harmful molecules like free radicals.

 - Strengthens our skin – our body’s primary defense mechanism against bacteria .